-Who decides whether a reported defect is urgent (business critical)?
+L5-4 says that business-critical errors must be handled quickly, e.g. within 24 hours.
+But who decides whether a reported defect is urgent (business critical)?
 Is it the user who reported it or the supplier?
 The answer depends on the kind of system and customer we deal with.
-Usually it is not the user because users tend to consider everything urgent.
+Usually it is not the user because ordinary users tend to consider everything urgent.
 On the other hand, the supplier prefers to deny that it is urgent.

-L5-3 suggests some alternatives.
-The basic one is that the supplier decides and that his decisions are reviewed regularly (L5-5).
-The alternatives are that the local super user or the customer's IT department decides.
+L5-3 suggests that the supplier decides and that his decisions are reviewed regularly (L5-5).
+Alternative 1 is that the local super user decides and alternative 2 that the customer's IT department decides.

-When a system is to be expanded, the supplier has a de-facto monopoly and can charge the customer accordingly.
-L5-7 shows a way around it: The size of the change is estimated as the number of Function Points, and the supplier has specified a fixed price per Function Point.
-COSMIC points are a modern version of Function Points.
-They are much easier to use.
+When the system is to be modified or expanded, the supplier has a de-facto monopoly and can charge the customer accordingly.
+L5-7 shows a way around it: The size of the change is estimated as a number of Function Points, and the supplier has specified a fixed price per Function Point.